BrippneyVargas/Group-4-CS2450/Task_manager_app/Docs/srs.md

   - The application should be designed to scale horizontally to accommodate increasing users and tasks.
   - The system must support both light and dark themes.
   - The interface must be responsive across different screen sizes.
+  - The system shall delete the task once the 'delete' button has been clicked only once.
+  - The system shall response to delete task within 1 second.
+  - The interface should allow multiple pages that correlate with each other.

 ### Use Cases and User Stories:
   - User Stories: